 - "If you do what you always did,…"you get what you always got."…What better reason to always be improving.…This saying is from an engineering textbook,…and it explains why we do Lean Six Sigma.…We want to do things differently,…so we get better results.…Lean Six Sigma is the application…of Lean principles and Six Sigma methodology…at the same time.…Now that may seem rather simplistic,…but it's a very important concept to grasp.…

 There actually is not a specific Lean Six Sigma methodology,…or model, or set of principles.…Few companies have people who are experts…in both Lean and Six Sigma.…How Lean Six Sigma is applied is up to you.…You combine Lean's tools…for reducing cycle time, for example,…with the problem-solving ability of Six Sigma.…Some projects need more emphasis on Lean,…and other projects may need more emphasis on Six Sigma.…

-The problem itself and your desired results will determine the proper mix of skills.…The use of Lean and Six Sigma in combination has, in most cases, evolved naturally.…For example, a company may have started a Lean project…
+The problem itself and your desired results…will determine the proper mix of skills.…The use of Lean and Six Sigma in combination…has, in most cases, evolved naturally.…For example, a company may have started a Lean project…

 Steven outlines the process stages in Six Sigma (define, measure, analyze, improve, and control), along with the Lean toolkit: the 5s principles, kanban (scheduling), downtime, poka-yoke (error proofing), and kaizen (continuous improvement).
 He also explains how leadership works within Lean Six Sigma, the principles of project execution, and how Lean Six Sigma is applied to the service sector and supply chain management.
 Make sure to watch the "Next steps" video at the end of the course for further resources.

-Lynda.com is a PMI Registered Education Provider.
+LinkedIn Learning (Lynda.com) is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

-- Controlling a Lean Six Sigma project
+- Identify three things you will need in order to lead a Lean Six Sigma project effectively.